vincentsels/ecorendum/src/assets/md/en/info.md

 ### Political parties

-The rise of **political parties** and the resulting party-political system, which is not per se necessary in a representative democracy (the Belgian constitution, for instance, does not mention them at all) but which de facto has taken rule in almost every representative democracy, further complicates matters.
+The rise of **political parties** and the resulting party-political system (which is not per se necessary in a representative democracy -- the Belgian constitution, for instance, does not mention them at all), further complicates matters.
 Political parties become vast sovereign entities on themselves, with only **one raison d'être: to get re-elected**.
 Not to govern with good, responsible policy; not to protect or properly inform citizens.

 Political parties play a **zero-sum game** in which the loss of one party equals the gain of another.
 This results in a negative atmosphere where parties work against each other rather than alongside each other; it results in polarization and dogmatism.